 Review of the Funding Allocation Model for Higher Education Institutions

-The HEA is currently undertaking a review of the model for allocating recurrent grant funding to universities, institutes of technology and colleges.
-This is a critical exercise that will shape the future direction, performance and impact of higher education.
+The HEA undertook a review of the Higher Education model for allocating grant funding to universities, institutes of technology and colleges.
+The review and its recommendations will shape the future direction, performance and impact of higher education.
 The overall approach is set out in a scoping paper available here.
-The review will address the following terms of reference:
+The review addressed the following terms of reference:

 - review the existing approach to funding higher education institutions by the HEA in terms of its effectiveness in delivering on national objectives; reinforcing mission diversity; ensuring sustainability and quality; and driving performance

 - identify and consider options with regard to how that approach is developed in order to reflect the principles which must underpin future funding of higher education, including the appropriate balance between the three different components of the current funding model (block grant; performance funding component; top-sliced targeted or competitive funding)